 Antique mall merchandise is owned by different sellers -- and each seller arranges her goods in an individual booth.
 Though they're a lot like permanent indoor flea markets, shopping antique mall sales is a bit different.
-Read these 12 do's and don'ts before you go:
+Here are some dos and don'ts to know before you go.

 - Do ask about payment terms.
 Many antique malls accept credit and debit cards, and some even take personal checks.
 Others only accept cash.

 - Do ask when vendors typically restock their booths.
 Some antique malls designate certain days.
 Others allow the dealers to restock at their convenience.
 If the new goods arrive on scheduled days, those are the days you should plan to go.
 If the vendors decide, visit when they're most likely to bring in their weekend finds.
 Antique mall dealers shop estate and yard sales, so many restock their booths on Sunday, or on the first weekday the antique mall opens.
 Some malls close on Mondays after the weekend rush.

 - Do ask about delivery options if you can't load and haul your purchases on your own.
 Some antique malls have a list of recommended delivery persons.
 Some individual dealers are even willing to deliver the goods themselves.

 - Do ask for a discount if the tag doesn't say firm, especially if it shares a booth with tags that do.
 If the seller took the time to mark certain items as non-negotiable, that likely means they're willing to negotiate on the rest.

 - Do wear comfortable shoes with low heels.
 Shopping in antique malls typically means lots of walking.
 Many are located in older strip malls that once contained supermarkets and department stores.
 That means the floors are most likely made of concrete, even if they're covered with vinyl tiles.